Filters

 Can criticizing the government be Dangerous Speech?

 After a recent shooting and Molotov cocktail attack on facilities where U.S. immigration policy is enforced, in a climate of outrage at that policy, U.S. officials claimed the attacks were inspired by public criticism of the government.
-This presents tough questions about the overlap between political speech and Dangerous Speech.
-When people describe government policy as evil or even criminal, and then others attack facilities where the policy is carried out, is that Dangerous Speech?
+This presents tough questions about the overlap between political speech and dangerous speech.
+When people describe government policy as evil or even criminal, and then others attack facilities where the policy is carried out, is that dangerous speech?

-Geroge Zoley, the CEO of a company that runs immigration detention centers for the government and was targeted in both attacks, said yes.
+George Zoley, the CEO of a company that runs immigration detention centers for the government and was targeted in both attacks, said yes.
 He claims that “false narratives and deliberate mischaracterizations were the basis for [the attacks].”
 Similarly, the Immigration and Customs Enforcement agency (ICE), which enforces U.S. immigration law and had one of its offices shot at, said in a statement, “Political rhetoric and misinformation that various politicians, media outlets and activist groups recklessly disseminate to the American people regarding the ICE mission only serve to further encourage these violent acts.”
 Christopher Combs of the Federal Bureau of Investigation (FBI) echoed this, saying, “We cannot allow political discourse to lead us to the point of violence, where federal employees, innocent people doing their jobs, are put in harm’s way.”

 Despite these claims, there’s no clear evidence that the recent shooting was politically motivated.
 To argue for a link between anti-ICE rhetoric and violence, some people are citing a letter the Molotov cocktail thrower allegedly wrote and sent to friends.
 In it, he refers to the detention facility he attacked as a concentration camp, justifies his violence as necessary to defeat fascism, and encourages others to arm themselves.
 Conservative political commentator Michelle Malkin has argued that his use of the phrase “concentration camp” is a sign that he was “borrowing from and amplifying” the language of Rep. Alexandria Ocasio-Cortez (D-NY), who sparked debate in June when she used the phrase to condemn ICE detention centers.